zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/ingress-controller/ingress-controller.md

 * An Oracle account
 * You have enough privileges to use OCI
-* Resources Ready : HOL-compartment, OKE cluster
+* OCI Resources required: HOL-compartment, OKE cluster

 ## Task 1: Verify OKE cluster